lmn4121/Project-Portfolio/README.md

 - This data is tabular
 - There are 284 rows where each row represents a district in India
 - There are 643 features excluding the target variable
-  - Each feature belongs to one of 26 classifications, indicated by a two letter prefix (AA, BB, etc.)
+  - <ins>Key Feature<\ins>: Each feature belongs to one of 26 classifications, indicated by a two letter prefix (AA, BB, etc.)

-**Key Features:**

 ## Key Exploratory Data Analysis (EDA)